np43/wigii-mirror/Readme/readme.txt

 -------------------------------------------
 - change the files in data/wigiiSystem/configs/Example/
 	- config.php,
-		- replace the xxx.xx with correct values (the system need a pop3 email account to send emails with.
+		- replace the xxx.xx with correct values (the system needs a pop3 email account to send emails with)
 		- change the default language: l01: english, l02: french
 	- config.xml
 		- replace the xxx.xx with correct values
 		- define your custom banner color and title
 	- start.php
 		- replace the ...... witht the correct mysql datbase configuration
-		- if you are in development uncomment REDIRECT_ALL_EMAILS_TO and all emails of the notification will be redirected to this capture adress with the list of the recipients added in the top of the message
+		- if you are in development uncomment REDIRECT_ALL_EMAILS_TO and all emails of the notification will be redirected to this capture address with the list of the recipients added at the top of the message
 	- you can make changes in any of the other config files to match you personal needs

 -------------------------------------------
 -- Folder rights
 -------------------------------------------
 - add 777 rights on the following folders:
-	- data\wigiiSystem\configs\Example
+	- data\wigiiSystem\configs\ClientFolder
-	- users\Example\data\uploadedFiles
+	- users\ClientFolder\data\uploadedFiles
-	- www\tempUploadedFiles
+	- data\wigiiSystem\tempUploadedFiles
+	- tmp  (temp folder for session files, defined in .htaccess and index.php)
+	- log  (folder for Wigii error log files)
 	- www\temporary_unzipForViewing
 	- www\ClientFolder
 	- www\ClientFolder\imageForHtmlEditor
+	- www\ClientFolder\wcms

+note: Wigii system folders location can be re-defined in index.php file to best accomodate your server constraints.

 Installation completed :) !